cocos/cocos-docs/en/ui/ui-components.md

 - ProgressBar
 - EditBox

-UI controls are described below can be passed **Node Tree** top left to create a node in the menu "Create UI Node" to create a submenu.
+UI controls are described below can be passed **Node Tree** top left to create a node in the menu **Create UI Nodes** to create a submenu.

 ![create node ui](ui-components/create_node_ui.png)